The Detergents: Later singles

-The Detergents made a second and final appearance on the Billboard Hot 100 with "Double-O-Seven"; a lament by a teenager whose girlfriend is neglecting him to see James Bond movies; the track reached number 89 in the spring of 1965.
+The Detergents made a second and final appearance on the Billboard Hot 100 with "Double-O-Seven," a lament by a teenager whose girlfriend is neglecting him to see James Bond movies.
+The track reached number 89 in the spring of 1965.

-The Detergents again spoofed the Shangri-Las by recording "I Can Never Eat Home Any More," a parody of the Shangri-La's hit "I Can Never Go Home Any More."
+The Detergents again spoofed the Shangri-Las by recording "I Can Never Eat Home Anymore," a parody of the Shangri-Las' hit "I Can Never Go Home Anymore".

 Dante went on to produce many of Barry Manilow's hit recordings in the 1970s.